foxdonut/meiosis/helpers/router-setup/README.md

 - [urlon](https://github.com/cerebral/urlon)

 > Note that query strings work out-of-the-box with [Mithril](https://mithril.js.org).
-Refer to the [routing tutorial](https://meiosis.js.org/docs/routing.html) for information on using `meiosis-routing` with Mithril.

 To use a query string library, we just need to specify it as `queryString` when creating the router: